oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

 Before starting, please make sure that your local repo, as well as your remote fork on GitHub, are both up-to-date with the `develop` branch.

 ## Step 1.
 Installing python 3.8.12 through pyenv
-Our first step is to install the new interpreter version `3.8.12` through pyenv by issuing the following command through a terminal :
+Our first step is to install the new interpreter version `3.8.12` through pyenv by issuing the following command through a terminal:
 ```
 pyenv install 3.8.12
 ```